CONTRIBUTING MEMBERS

 In March 2026, the Chair of the Group Trustee wrote to those active and deferred members who are affected by Guaranteed Minimum Pension (GMP) equalisation about some proposed changes.
 The changes are linked to the GMP part of your pension, and an ongoing project called ‘GMP equalisation’, which all pension schemes like the Group have to carry out.

-On this page, you’ll find key dates as well as information about what’s happening and what you need to do.
-You’ll also find contact information to provide feedback on the proposal.
+On this page, you’ll find key dates as well as information about what’s happening.

 • Read an overview of what’s happening.